2010 United States House of Representatives elections in Connecticut: Polling

 October polls conducted by the website CT Capitol Report had shown Courtney leading Peckinpaugh by 14- and 19-point margins.

+Predictions

 Results

 Note: Courtney also appeared on the line of the Connecticut Working Families Party and received 6,860 votes on it.
 His Working Families and Democratic votes have been aggregated together on this table.

 District 3

 Incumbent Democratic Congresswoman Rosa L. DeLauro was challenged by Connecticut Republican Party treasurer Jerry Labriola Jr. and Green Party nominee Charles Pillsbury.